EDUCATION

 Autoethnoanimation is the combination of elements of autoethnography and Animation Practice as Research.
 Autoethnography is a methodology used in social sciences and education where researchers look at their personal experience as the main source of data to inform a cultural study.

 Autoethnography resonates with a/r/tography as living inquiry, where research is a lived and living process of inquiry.
 In this paradigm, different aspects of the life of the artist/researcher/teacher cannot be separated from the process of inquiry.
-In that regard, there is no clear boundary between the personal and the professional self, since they are interrelated.
+In that regard, there is no clear boundary between the personal and the professional self.
 This resonates with the feminist phrase “the personal is political”.
 In a similar way, relational autoethnography acknowledges that the focus on the self is always in relation to others, and never about one alone.
 My aim is to combine aspects of Autoethnography with Animation Practice as Research and create short animated films based on my experience while exploring cultural social issues.